resilowash/egghead-redux/README.md

 - [ ] Dockerfy the app
 - [ ] Setup the filter links properly
 - [ ] Allow for toggling the todos complete or incomplete by clicking them.
+- [ ] Optional: Add button bar instead of filter links?
+- [ ] Optional: add Table rows with striping and a action link

 ##### Redux Tutorial Framework
 I used Stephen Grider's redux simple starter as a baseline with some heavy modifications.
 It probably would have been more simple to use create-reeact template or something similar.
 Eventually I want to scaffold out our pattern using yeoman.